-Vol. 2 No. 1 (2014): Second AAAI Conference on Human Computation and Crowdsourcing
+Vol. 2 (2014): Second AAAI Conference on Human Computation and Crowdsourcing

 Edited by Jeffrey P. Bigham and David Parkes